 The Inca cemetery is also known as the ‘Triumphal Wall.’
 There, 17 funerary bundles and a gutter called “the House of the Waterfall” were found.

-These rectangular buildings had multiple functions, such as workshops, administrative centers, meeting spaces, etc. In Choquequirao, there are 2 Kallankas in whose walls there were gutters that supplied water.
+These rectangular buildings served multiple functions, including workshops, administrative centers, and meeting spaces.
+In Choquequirao, there are 2 Kallankas with walls that had gutters for water supply.

-This oval platform is located on top of a hill.
-Due to the surrounding wall and the privileged view of the snow-capped mountains, the river and the entire enclosure are believed to have a religious purpose.
+This oval platform is located on a hilltop.
+Due to the surrounding wall and the privileged view of the snow-capped mountains, the river, and the entire enclosure, it is believed to have a religious purpose.

 The exceptional variety of flora and fauna species is possible due to the particular climatic conditions.
 You can see condors, different species of rabbits, foxes, pumas, bears, hummingbirds, and even cocks of the rock, a symbol of Peru.
 The most distinguished plants are giant ferns, and like Machu Picchu, there is a great variety of orchids.

-Although many tourists choose to reach Choquequirao with a tour, it is possible to do it alone.
+Although many tourists choose to reach Choquequirao on a tour, it is possible to do so independently.

-At the same time, you need to bring your tent, and along the route, you can find camping areas to rent land for camping.
-Although the way and the destination are spectacular, it is not recommended that you do it yourself; always look for professional and safe tourist services like ours.
+At the same time, you need to bring your tent, and along the route, you can find camping areas where you can rent land.
+Although the route and destination are spectacular, it is not recommended to do it yourself; always seek professional and safe tourist services like ours.

-The Choquequirao Trek is challenging, with sections that are difficult to ascend from the Apurimac Canyon to Choquequirao.
+The Choquequirao Trek is challenging, with sections that are difficult to ascend from the Apurimac Canyon to the base of Choquequirao.
 If you choose to extend the trek to Machu Picchu, it becomes even more challenging.
 It should only be attempted by fit individuals and a professional trekking guide.

-The standard duration for the entire trek is four days, but it can be extended to ten days.
+The standard duration of the entire trek is 4 days, but it can be extended to 10 days.
 A typical trekking itinerary takes nine days to reach Machu Picchu via Choquequirao.
 The trek is remote, with no vehicle access, few settlements, and minimal infrastructure.

 The standard four-day trek reaches a maximum altitude of 3,050 m at the Choquequirao camp, while the highest point of the nine-day trek to Machu Picchu is Yanama Pass at 4,668 m.
-Trekkers can expect to encounter a range of temperatures, with daytime temperatures sometimes reaching as high as 40°C in the Apurimac Canyon and dropping below 0°C at night.
+Trekkers can expect to encounter a range of temperatures, with daytime highs sometimes reaching 40°C in the Apurimac Canyon and dropping below 0°C at night.
 Temperatures can be significantly below freezing at the highest altitudes on the nine-day trek.

 Tents are the primary form of accommodation at campsites along the way.
-The best season to attempt the trek is during the dry season from April to October, as the wet season from November to March sees the trail become muddy and moist, increasing the risk of slipping.
+The best season to attempt the trek is during the dry season from April to October, as the wet season from November to March can make the trail muddy and slippery, increasing the risk of slipping.
 However, the trek can be attempted year-round.

 The trek starts and ends in Cachora, located just off the road between Abancay and Cusco, and can be reached by train or bus.
 While no permit is required for the Choquequirao Trek, it is recommended that you reserve your tickets in advance if you plan to visit Machu Picchu.
 You will also need your passport to enter the site, and it is highly recommended that you take out travel insurance.